MicrosoftDocs/microsoft-salescopilot-docs/articles/connect-contact.md

 ## External email address matches multiple CRM contacts

-If the email address you entered matches multiple contacts in the CRM, you must manually select and connect to the correct CRM contact.
-Sales app displays a message on the **Highlights** card about multiple matches of a contact.
+If the email address you entered matches multiple contacts in the CRM, you must manually select and connect to the correct CRM contact. the Sales app displays a message on the **Highlights** card about multiple matches of a contact.

 1. In the **Sales** pane, select the contact in the **Contacts** card, and then select **Choose contact**.